 Our team collected the best hyaluronic acid serums to suit every pocket and any skin type.
 Before you pick one, it would be useful to check our previous article: “A Complete Guide on How to Use Hyaluronic Acid.”

 PCA SKIN serum is pricey but worth every penny.
 Just look at the list of ingredients.
 It is infused with ceramides and niacinamide.
 Besides, the product contains different forms of hyaluronic acid – hydrolyzed HA, HA-Pro Complex, and sodium hyaluronate.
 That’s pretty cool because a combination of low and high molecular weight HA triggers multiple layers of the skin, leading to even better effects.

 Hada Labo is a time-tested Japanese brand.
 Its serum is chock-full of five high-quality different molecular-weight versions of hyaluronic acid.
 Whereas large molecules hydrate the skin’s surface, small molecules work in deeper layers.
 The serum is also unscented and free of colorants.
 Even people with sensitive skin can use it without fear of getting irritation.

 Why do so many people love The Ordinary?
 The brand sells affordable skin products formulated in a targeted way for specific needs.
 The Ordinary Hyaluronic Acid 2% + B5 is not an exception.
 This serum contains a next-generation hyaluronic acid crosspolymer, which can bind five times more water molecules than regular HA.
 Honestly, it bribes us.
 What about you?

 Acid Serum has three main advantages – large volume, unbeatable price, and impeccable quality.
-When applied to the skin, it gives instant hydration, smoothness, and fine line reduction.
-The serum is infused with aloe to reduce inflammation and redness; apple extract to protect your skin from free radicals; and marine red seaweed to prevent excess oil buildup.
+When applied to the skin, it gives instant hydration, smoothness, and fine lines reduction.
+The serum is infused with aloe to reduce inflammation and redness, apple extract to protect your skin from free radicals, and marine red seaweed to prevent excess oil buildup.